 “The greatest weapon against stress is our ability to choose one thought over another.” — William James

-I took some good notes during a presentation by Dr. Mike Gervaison how to handle stress with skill and I want to share what I learned.
+I took some good notes during a presentation by Dr. Michael Gervais on how to manage stress like an elite athlete and I want to share what I learned.

 Sharing is more than caring.
 It might even be life-saving.

 Dr. Mike is a sports psychologist who works with the Seattle Seahawks and is a founder of Compete to Create, along with Coach Pete Carroll.
 Dr. Mike spends his time working with elite athletes and finding ways to maximize their performance, and he’s learned a lot about how to manage and reduce stress through psychological and physical skills.

 If we can learn how to manage stress better, then we can perform better in work and life, no matter the challenge before us.
 And we manage chronic stress better when we’re aware of our thoughts and we’re able to activate the rest and digest part of our brain, through the day.

 Even if it’s just thin slices of rest and recovery and little micro-moments where we reground ourselves in our experience.

 Elite athletes have to manage uncertainty all the time.
 They manage stress and pressure on a regular basis and they are skilled at it.

 As Dr. Mike put it, elite athletes are a very powerful experiment on how the mind, body, and craft can all work together.